viadee/bpmn.ai-patterns/README.md

 :bulb: This can be implemented at the processor orchestration level of the IT architecture in a similar way to how VIP business transactions are handled in service companies, for example.

-### Arguing for a decision
+### Arguing for a Decision

 In addition to the objection, a subsequent dispute of a decision is conceivable - historical decisions are questioned and, if necessary, revised.
 This dispute results in the obligation to retroactively reconstruct and correct automated decisions.
+Upcomping legislation will likely stress the point, that from a [consumer's point of view](https://www.uni-speyer.de/fileadmin/Lehrstuehle/Martini/2019_Gutachten_GrundlageneinesKontrollsystemendgueltig.pdf) an automated decision that can not be reconstructed is no better than an arbitray decision, since it is impossible to justify.

 ![GDPR Contest](models/gpdr-contest.png "GDPR Contest")

-The machine learning model historizes the case data including the decision and the ML model version.
+The _orchestrated_ machine learning workflow historizes the case data including the decision and the ML model version.
 This information is necessary to repeat and systematically analyze individual decisions subsequently on the model.
-If a case is questioned, an XAI analysis provides the decision paths that led to the result by repeating this and potentially comparable cases.
+If a case is later questioned, an XAI analysis provides the decision paths that led to the result by repeating this and potentially comparable cases.
 The individual case is justified and can be discussed and revised if necessary.
-Wrong decision paths become transparent.
+Wrong decision paths and edge cases become transparent.

-Beyond the expected data logging by a process engine, the following applies: Revised decisions are important characteristics in the data.
+Beyond the expected data logging by a process engine, there is more to learn: Revised decisions often show especially important characteristics in the data.
 The data set is corrected and marked as revised and corrected - to understand and minimize errors in the ML model in the future.

 :warning: As soon as personal data within the meaning of the GPDR are processed in the ML model, this pattern is mandatory (cf. GDPR Art.
 22 Para.
 3).